fudgemss/avio-wiki/docs/getting-started.md

   The **admin** role has access to all commands, only give this to trusted users.
   The **flight** role only has access to flight mangement tools.

+---

+!!! tip "View Configured Settings"
+  You can view your configured settings using the command [`/config`] or by visiting the [dashboard](https://dashboard.aviobot.app).